 13.1.
 Jails Configuration¶

-named jail1, it will be installed into its own dataset named
+jail named jail1 is created, it is installed into its own dataset

 |IPv4 DHCP||checkbox||check this box if the network has a DHCP server|

-if you plan to add storage to a jail, be aware that the path size is limited to 88 characters.
-Make sure that the length of your volume name plus the dataset name plus the jail name does not exceed this limit.
+If you plan to add storage to a jail, be aware that the path size is limited to 88 characters.
+Make sure that the length of the volume name plus the dataset name plus the jail name does not exceed this limit.

-Once you click the “Save” button to save the configuration, you are now ready to create and manage jails as described in the rest of this chapter.
+After clicking the Save button to save the configuration, the system is ready to create and manage jails as described in the rest of this chapter.

 13.2.
 Adding Jails¶

 Jails → Add Jail

 the Add Jail menu item will not appear until

 By default, the only required value to create a jail is a name.
 FreeBSD jails are created by default.